groovy-tutorial/groovy-tutorial/book/parts/05_Exceptions/02_CommonExceptions.md

 When your Groovy assertions fail you actually seem to receive a `org.codehaus.groovy.runtime.powerassert.PowerAssertionError` - a subclass of `java.lang.AssertionError`.

 The `assert` statement is usually seen in tests and small scripts.
-It's usually better to signal an incorrect state/situation using `throws`.
+It's usually better to signal an incorrect state/situation using `throws` - more about them in a later chapter.

 # java.lang.NumberFormatException